-To appoint appropriate directors to strengthen the company's risk management and financial and operational control System.
+The appointment of directors shall reference the regulations regarding the independence of independent directors for publicly listed companies, selecting appropriate directors to strengthen the Company's risk management and financial and operational control.

-He shall have at least one seat with the directors, and shall not have a spouse or relatives within the second degree of kinship.
+Among the directors, at least one must not have a spousal relationship or a familial relationship within the second degree of kinship with any other directors.

-A director shall not concurrently serve as a director, manager or other officer of the company, and at least one of the directors shall Having a domicile in the country to perform the supervisory function immediately.
+Directors must not concurrently serve as directors, managers, or other employees of the Company, and at least one director must have a residence within the country to promptly fulfill supervisory functions.

-Article 5: the qualifications of the company's independent directors shall comply with the provisions of articles 2, 3, and 4 of the regulations governing the establishment and observance of independent directors by public companies.
+Article 5: The qualifications of the Company's independent directors must comply with Articles 2,3, and 4 of the "Regulations Governing Appointment of Independent Directors and Compliance Matters for Public Companies."

-The appointment of independent directors of this corporation shall comply with the provisions of Articles 5, 6, 7, 8, and 9 of the regulations governing the establishment and observance of independent directors by public companies, and shall be handled in accordance with Article 24 of the code of practice for corporate governance of listed and OTC companies.
+The appointment of the Company's independent directors must comply with Articles 5, 6, 7, 8, and 9 of the same regulations and be conducted in accordance with Article 24 of the "Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies."